nickFalcone/base/README.md

-# base 📏
+# Base 📏

-A minimalist base template repository with ESLint, Prettier, and other configs set up.
+A minimalist JS/Node template repository with ESLint, Prettier, and other configs set up.

-## What you get
+## What's included

 - __ESLint__ for JavaScript linting
 - __Prettier__ for code formatting

-## What you don't get
+## What's not included

 - A testing framework
 - Build tooling